 Costume Contest Rules

-3) If your costume was not made by you then the person that did make the costume must be present at pre-judging.
-Either the model or the person that made the costume may turn in the entry form; Only one entry form is required.
+3) If your costume was not made by you then the person who did make the costume must be present at pre-judging.
+Either the model or the person who made the costume may turn in the entry form; Only one entry form is required.

 4) You may enter as a group.
 Groups cannot be larger than 5 people as our stage cannot accommodate any more than that.
 If you do enter as a group only one entry form is required for the entire group.